aka Digital Detox!

 - Make out?

 - Gaze at stars?

 Have you ever seen the Milky Way Galaxy?
 That “cloud” of a hundred billion stars that our sun is one of?
-Our ancestors saw it, saw it looking like a “Milky Way” across the sky, every night.
+Our ancestors saw it.
+They saw it looking like a “Milky Way” across the sky every night.
 Today you have to drive pretty far for that experience.
 On most nights I can see not 100 billion stars, but about 10.

-After your electricity-free night write a blog post reflecting on your experience and how it might resonate with the bulk of our human ancestors who may have lived a little bit like that every night of their lives.
+After your electricity-free night write a Canvas post.
+Reflect on your experience and how it might resonate with the bulk of our human ancestors who may have lived a little bit like that every night of their lives.

 - What did you think the experience would be like?

 - Did you get better sleep?
 Are you usually sleep deprived?
 What would it be like to sleep well every night?

 - How is living without electricity more organic or harmonious with nature?